RedPenguin100/ASOdesign/README.md

 This is the 2025 TAU iGEM project, dedicated to fighting cancer with ASO - antisense oligonucleotides.

+The project is designed to run primarily on Linux systems.

 ## Setup
 The data is not saved directly in git because it is too large.